 Keeping Safe When Using Methadone

 Methadone is a very powerful drug, and individual doses vary for each person.
 If you are using methadone that you have bought illegally be aware that you could overdose on an amount that would seem ‘normal’ to someone else – especially if you are not using opiates regularly, and therefore have a low tolerance (it doesn’t take very much to affect you).

 If you are using methadone regularly – prescribed or not – taking a higher dose than normal or using other depressant drugs (like alcohol, heroin, tranquillisers or sleeping tablets) on top could cause you to overdose.

 If you do lose consciousness and vomit you may well choke.
 If you become drowsy you should not try to drive or operate machinery – you could easily have an accident.
 Methadone is very dangerous for children.

 You should store methadone where children are not able to get to it – in a high cupboard, not by your bed or in the fridge.
 If a child does swallow methadone they should be taken to the Accident and Emergency Department at your local hospital immediately – let the doctors know what has been taken, and if possible at what time and what quantity.

 Methadone Laws In The UK

-Methadone is controlled under the Misuse of Drugs Act 1971 as a schedule 2 drug, that is a substance considered to have medical therapeutic use, and legal to possess only if prescribed by a doctor, and then only if taken in accordance with the doctor’s instructions.
+Methadone is controlled under the Misuse of Drugs Act 1971 as a schedule 2 drug, that is a substance considered to have a medical therapeutic use, and legal to possess only if prescribed by a doctor, and then only to be taken in accordance with the doctor’s instructions.
 Methadone is a Class A drug.